microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Set-OnPremisesDataGatewayInstaller.md

 # Set-OnPremisesDataGatewayInstaller

 ## SYNOPSIS
-Modify list of users who can create new gateways on the tenant
+Modify list of users who can install and register new gateways on the tenant

 ## SYNTAX